 You mentioned that Chinese researchers are operating in different structure.
 Can you expand on that, on what regulations they have and what that means in terms of their competition with companies in the U.S.?

 One of the dramatic examples happened in 2016.
-There had been a self-imposed moratorium in the United States and Europe to work on germ cells, germ lines.
+There had been a self-imposed moratorium in the United States and Europe to work on germ cells, and germ lines.
 And that would include human embryos.
 Now, at the same time, reports came out of China that researchers had begun working on human embryos.
 Initially in 2015 and ’16, the reports were that the experiments were negative, and at least the Chinese researchers had claimed that they were working with nonviable human embryos anyway.
 In the short time since then, in the year and a half since then, those experiments have been repeated, apparently with scientific success, whatever that means.
 But without the kind of self-imposed regulation or even organizationally imposed regulation that we would have by the NIH or the scientific community in the United States and Europe.

 Another example is that researchers in China have actually proceeded to human clinical trials using CRISPR much faster than has been possible in the United States.
-Normally, the clinical trial process to test any new therapy requires several very well studied stages.
+Normally, the clinical trial process to test any new therapy requires several very well-studied stages.
 The first stage is to test in animals to make sure that there’s complete safety.
 Then it goes into very limited testing in human beings, just for safety, and then proceeds from there.
 Apparently in China, they took the animal data and they went right into therapeutic trials in human beings.
-And the most recent reports that are that somewhere between 80 and 100 people are already being tried, or already being tested using CRISPR.
+And the most recent reports are that somewhere between 80 and 100 people are already being tried, or already being tested using CRISPR.

 We know that in China, they’re using CRISPR for cancer therapy.
-That’s the example where cells are taken out of the body, their immune cells are manipulated with CRISPR and then they’re re-infused.
+That’s the example where cells are taken out of the body, their immune cells are manipulated with CRISPR, and then they’re re-infused.
 It’s too early to tell if it’s successful or not.
-But there is a lot of concern that the regulatory authorities in China have been extremely permissive with allowing these technologies to move forward.
+But there is a lot of concern that the regulatory authorities in China have been extremely permissive in allowing these technologies to move forward.
 And that has a lot of profound implications.

 How fast is this technology changing?
 Given that it’s moved as far as it has in 10 years, where do you expect it to move in another 5 or 10 years?

 It’s changing pretty fast.
-Just in the last few months, there’s new developments in the field in CRISPR.
-Some is around competition, with new companies being formed.
+Just in the last few months, there’s new developments in the field of CRISPR.
+Some are around competition, with new companies being formed.
 In fact, one of the original developers of CRISPR science that comes out of the Broad Institute at Harvard/MIT just set up a new company.
 Another scientific development is that there’s now scientific evidence that perhaps in some people, they have naturally occurring immunity, if you will, to CRISPR.
 They have naturally occurring substances that actually will turn off any kind of CRISPR that’s put into them.

-All of these things are brand new, and they’re all being sorted out by scientific community, by these biotech companies.
+All of these things are brand new, and they’re all being sorted out by the scientific community, by these biotech companies.
 So it is changing very quickly.
 And the other thing that’s changing is the effect of this international competition.
-I don’t think anybody could have predicted that other countries, and China in particular, would be so quick to embrace this technology and really leap forward ahead of everybody else.
+I don’t think anybody could have predicted that other countries, and China, in particular, would be so quick to embrace this technology and really leap forward ahead of everybody else.

 Are there any other safety concerns with CRISPR?

 As with any new technology, there could be scientific bumps in the road.
-The safety concern is that in this field is moving so quickly and some researchers want to get into human clinical trials right away, even before the CRISPR technology paradigm has been fully validated.
+The safety concern is that this field is moving so quickly and some researchers want to get into human clinical trials right away, even before the CRISPR technology paradigm has been fully validated.
 There are some recent reports in the scientific literature that this approach is not as precise as advertised.
 In other words, we think we are editing one letter of the book of life, but it actually entire pages might be getting altered in unintended areas.
 The long-term danger is unintended changes to the genome of an organism that go on and get carried through to the next generation.
 The safety risk is unknown changes in genes that get transferred to the population that could have no consequence or could be harmful.